-To further verify the auxetic behaviour of the proposed design, we study a finite two-dimensional model of dimensions 280×600 mm, including numerous unit cells, under plane stress conditions.
+To further verify the auxetic behaviour of the proposed design, we study a finite twodimensional model of dimensions 280×600 mm, including numerous unit cells, under plane stress conditions.
 With this model, we check that the effective values of Young's modulus and Poisson's ratio at this scale coincide with those estimated for a single periodic unit cell.
-Again, we consider the structure corresponding to a hierarchical ratio s = 1/4 and we apply uniaxial tension to the specimen in the vertical direction, free boundary conditions on the lateral sides, and we evaluate the corresponding horizontal and vertical displacement fields (Fig. 4).
+We consider the structure corresponding to a hierarchical ratio s = 1/4.
+The horizontal and vertical displacement fields have been evaluated under uniaxial tension applied in the vertical direction, and leaving free boundary conditions on lateral sides of the specimen (Fig. 4).
 The effective Young's modulus and Poisson's ratio are evaluated using Eqs.
-(2) and (3), where the effective strain and stress components are computed averaging the corresponding local fields in the domain enclosed in the rectangle R indicated by a black line in Fig. 4.
-Additionally, the effective Poisson's ratio is also determined as the (negative) ratio between the average strains in the horizontal ( $\varepsilon{xx}$ ) and vertical ( $\varepsilon{yy}$ ) directions, evaluated from the average horizontal displacements computed on the vertical lines connecting points 1-6 and 3-8 and from the average vertical displacements calculated on the horizontal lines connecting
+(2) and (3), where the effective strain and stress components are computed averaging the corresponding local fields in the domain enclosed in the rectangle R indicated by a black line in Fig. 4a.
+Additionally, the effective Poisson's ratio is also determined as the (negative) ratio between the average strains in the horizontal (ε{xx}) and vertical (ε{yy}) directions.
+These last, have been evaluated from the average horizontal displacements computed on the vertical lines connecting points 1-6 and 3-8 and from the average vertical displacements calculated on the horizontal lines connecting points 1-3 and 6-8, respectively (specified in Fig. 4a); this second approach is implemented to mimic the experimental procedure detailed below (see Fig. 5c).
+The two approaches yield values of Poisson's ratio which are the same up to the second decimal digit.
+The resulting effective Young's modulus and Poisson's ratio values are $E{eff} = 2.9$ MPa and $v{eff} = -0.90$, showing a very good agreement with previously calculated values for single periodic unit cells.